qsaifudin/java-postgresql-online-library/README.md

-# Online Library Using Java Spring Boot and NuxtJs
+# Online Library Borrowing System Using Java Spring Boot, VueJs and PostgreSQL

 The Online Library Management System is a web application designed to manage an online library's borrowing system.
 It provides functionalities for users to register, login, borrow books, and for admins to track borrowing activities and manage books.
 The system is built using Java Spring Boot for the backend, Nuxt.js (Vue.js) for the frontend, and PostgreSQL for the database.